stoeps13/connections-doc/source/admin/install/cp_config_os_ssl.md

 If you already enabled type-ahead search with OpenSearch, remove the SSL settings before you enable Metrics.
 When you configure Metrics, the SSL settings will be recreated and both features will share the certificate information.

+!!! note
-**Note:** If you did not enable type-ahead search with OpenSearch yet, skip this task.
+    If you did not enable type-ahead search with OpenSearch yet, skip this task.

 1. Log in to the WebSphere® Integrated Solutions Console for the type-ahead search cluster.